syedrafayjavaid/ropeStam_Backend/README.md

-Note: only "http://localhost:3000"" is allowed in cors( for security)
+Note: only "http://localhost:3000"" is allowed in cors to send req , if you want to send req for other url(Apis testing purpose) , simply remove origin( line 18 in server.js file) from cors.

 How to start ropeStam appp backend?